Nurlan328/Travelling/README.md

 # Traveling
- Wrote a website about traveling using CSS, HTML, JavaScript
+Website about travelling using JavaScript, HTML, CSS